Jaden-Nix/moc-xchain-reactive/TERMINAL_GUIDE.md

 - Terminal history: Use UP/DOWN arrow keys to cycle through previous commands
 - Clear: Click the "Clear" button to clear terminal output
-- Full coverage: Works locally in development AND on Vercel deployment